×

 Are healthcare and health insurance expensive in Philippines?

 "We do not have health insurance, except for PhilHealth through my husband's work.
 It pays for hospital stays, but there are a lot of out-of-pocket costs.
 However, these are not high - we are fortunate in that we have not needed any kind of major medical treatments.
 Something like advanced-stage cancer would have to be handled in Manila and would cost us in the realm of USD 5000 - 10,000, I'd estimate.
-Primary health care, like bandaging of wounds, bronchitis, and the like is free to all comers," said one digital nomad in Bontoc.
+Primary health care, like bandaging of wounds, bronchitis, and the like is free to all comers," explained one expat in Bontoc.

 View More Answers